Lifelong Machine Learning with Deep Streaming Linear Discriminant Analysis: Problem Formulations Related Work

 The second method for updating a DNN in the streaming setting is the ExStream algorithm~\cite{hayes2019memory}.
 Similar to deep SLDA, ExStream can update only the fully-connected layers of a CNN.
 ExStream uses partial rehearsal to combat forgetting by maintaining a buffer of prototypes for each class.
 When it receives a new instance to learn, it stores that example in its associated class-specific buffer and then, if the buffer is full, it merges the two closest exemplars in its buffer.
 The entire buffer is then used to update the fully-connected layers with a single iteration of stochastic gradient descent.
 While it is one of the only deep streaming classifiers, ExStream still has bottlenecks in terms of memory and compute due to its rehearsal mechanisms.

-Especially relevant to this paper are SLDA and Streaming Quadratic Discriminant Analysis (SQDA).
+Especially relevant to this paper are SLDA~\cite{pang2005incremental} and Streaming Quadratic Discriminant Analysis (SQDA).
 SLDA maintains one running mean per class and a shared covariance matrix that can be held fixed, or updated using an online update.
 To make predictions, SLDA assigns the label to an input of the closest Gaussian computed using the running class means and covariance matrix.
 Similar to SLDA, SQDA assumes that each class is normally distributed.
 However, instead of assuming each class has the same covariance, SQDA assumes each class has its own covariance, which can be updated using online estimates.
 Due to the maintenance of one covariance matrix per class, SQDA requires more memory and compute resources as compared to SLDA, making it less suitable for on-device learning.
+For example, using SQDA with embeddings from a ResNet-18~\cite{He_2016_CVPR} architecture on a 1,000 class dataset such as ImageNet would require storing 1,000 covariance matrices of dimension 512$\times$512, whereas SLDA would only require storing a single 512$\times$512 covariance matrix.
+Further, it was shown in \cite{lee2018simple} that the estimated posterior distribution of LDA is equivalent to the softmax classifier often used with modern neural networks, thus motivating the use of SLDA.